 I made so many photo’s during DDW I had to write another post on it (and maybe I will write another one, who knows?)
 Everything was so beautifully styled and perfect.
 It was just a photographer’s dream.
 You could just take photo’s all day long.
 One of the most beautiful things I saw were the silk fabrics by Hilde Koenders.
 I loved their delicacy and the geometric, abstract shapes made out of tulip petals that were reminscent of faces.
 Tulipbulbs were imported from Turkey during the golden age at excessively high prices.
 This work pays tribute to this historical fact by a series of abstract different compositions made with dried tulip leaves.
 As a matter of fact I noticed a lot of delicate, airy, soft objects at DDW.
 The laser cut-out garments in black and white by Martijn van Strien, the Airplanting work by Carolijn Slottje for bringing nature inside for indoor people and the very special Carpet Versatile Volumes made by Tijmen Smeulders.

 Meest recente berichten

-amsterdam animals art bags blog books brand charlie & mary christine boland clothing design dorhout mees dutch future society edwin oudshoorn fashion fotografie Frankfurt Buchmesse harrods illustration jewellery jewelry lidewij edelkoort light london mint mixed media modefabriek ocher packaging painting paper stories pinterest poetry restored shop showup tate modern textiles trendacademy trends trendwatchen trendwatching vintage woonbeurs workshop
+amsterdam animals art bags blog boek books brand ceramics christine boland clothing design dorhout mees dutch future society edwin oudshoorn event fashion fotografie Frankfurt Buchmesse haarlem illustration ivy & liv jewellery jewelry lidewij edelkoort london mint mixed media modefabriek nina painting paper stories pinterest sacred geometry shop showup tate modern textiles tilda swinton trendacademy trends trendwatchen trendwatching woonbeurs workshop